JensRantil/jensrantil.github.io/content/posts/2024-05-12_on-staging-environments.md

 Continuing on the topic of staged rollout above, the manual `[approval]` step requires manual work.
 And manual work tends to happen less often.
-This means that there are multiple changes queued up in staging to be deployed to production.
+This means that there are multiple changes lined up in staging to be deployed to production.
 While this gives an increased sense of safety, this actually has the opposite effect: